• Skip to primary navigation

 • Sieve flour, baking powder and salt and keep it aside.

-• In a clean bowl, cream the butter, and castor sugar until light and fluffy.
+• In a clean bowl, cream the butter, and sugar until light and fluffy.
 Add the eggs and continue beating until it is well incorporated and the mixture is all light and creamy.

 • Fold in the flour alternately with milk, starting and end with flour.